privacy-shield/pdns-privacy-website/README.md

 ====================
 This is pdns-shield website source based on a Jekyll template.

+# Pre-requisites
+You must have Jekyll installed.
+For details see https://jekyllrb.com/.

 # How to use
 Build and keep background watch and rebuild process:
 $ bundle exec jekyll build --watch